mayahiro/go-inertia/docs/infinite-scroll.md

 ## Current Limitations

-`go-inertia` expects applications to pass `ScrollMetadata` explicitly.
-It does not inspect or normalize paginator structs from a database library.
+`go-inertia` does not reflect over arbitrary database paginator structs.
+Adapt them to `ScrollPaginator` or pass explicit `ScrollMetadata`.

-`Scroll` uses the same internal prop modifier model as `Defer`, `Merge`, and `Once`, but paginated scroll props already carry merge metadata.
-Prefer plain `Scroll` unless a specific page has a tested need for additional modifiers.
+Paginated scroll props already carry merge metadata.
+Prefer plain `Scroll` or `ScrollPage` unless a specific page has a tested need for additional modifiers.